seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-09-14-a.** Baseline: one TZ merged, one blocked, both on `--verify`.
+**Revision 2026-09-16-a.** Baseline: one report-only TZ and two contract versions.
-**TZ-44** decided comparability per SYMBOL and per FIELD, BEFORE the class: a cell whose two sides were built over different windows carries no class, no threshold verdict, no contribution to any count of agreement and no exclusion from `--target` (§3.10).
-Guard I9 was re-registered as a PAIR — the identity re-asserted over both structures `--attrib` writes, plus a partition asserting the split between them (inv.
-69) — and the garrison gained section **K** on `_cell_comparable`. **TZ-43 carried the same specification and was correctly BLOCKED**: its own §4 asserted a set relation between two structures built from two different field sets, unsatisfiable by construction, and it committed no code.
-Reports `CryptoReports/TZ-43-verify-comparability-corrected-report.md`, BLOCKED, and `CryptoReports/TZ-44-verify-comparability-i9-union-report.md`, accepted; merged by the Boss as pull request **#39**, implementation commit **`99e4b0a`**. **The merge commit is not recorded here**: the baseline names the implementation commit, which is the one carrying content (contract §5).

-**No production file moves at this revision either** — the sixth in a row. `index.html`, `main.py`, `catalysts.json` and `bench/exhaustion-calibration.txt` appear in no diff, and every figure in the file table below is unchanged from the previous revision.
-The whole change is three benches: `bench/backtest_bench.py` 5008 → **5102 lines**, `ba633202f43845ba0fdafbc1b92d9c04`; `bench/verify_bench.py` 388 → **540 lines**, `28eb1949f21d0afadb062303108f7101`; `bench/backtest_guard_bench.py` 2438 → **2503 lines**,
-`bfc984b1d22ec1ad89cf536a1a47c529`.
-No workflow moved, and `journal/write.js` and `bench/journal_bench.js` are byte-identical to the previous revision, so their figures stand on a reading rather than on inheritance. **Every bench figure at this revision was measured on the IMPLEMENTATION commit `99e4b0a`, not on `main` after the merge** — the merge was clean and those blobs are what it carried, but the reading itself is the implementation session's (contract §5).
+**TZ-45** measured one catalyst channel for every member of `tokens[]` from the Executor's own machine, class by class — governance forum, release channel, token contract, exchange announcement list — and read no content: 27 answer with dated records, 15 on a Discourse forum and 12 on a release channel, and ONDO, HYPE and LIT have no protocol channel that dates anything (§10).
+Report `CryptoReports/TZ-45-coin-catalyst-channels-report.md`, accepted.
+**There is no implementation commit to name**: the class is report-only (contract §8), the report is the whole of the change, and every figure in it was measured on `57ea70e`, the Boss's upload of the specification.
+The reading reaches the engine as an Architect edit and not as a TZ — `ANALYST-INSTRUCTIONS.md` revision `2026-09-16-b` names the 27 channels in methodology §6a.

+**No production file moves at this revision either, and no bench moves with it.**
+`index.html`, `main.py`, `catalysts.json` and `bench/exhaustion-calibration.txt` appear in no
+diff, and no workflow moved.
+TZ-45's session re-read the four rows of the file table below and the five bench figures carried further down on `57ea70e`, and all nine sit at the values this block records — so they stand on a reading rather than on inheritance, and the three benches TZ-44 moved were last measured by a session other than the one that moved them.

 **The latest DISPATCH is still 13.09.2026's**, recorded at revision `2026-09-13-b`, taken 13.09.2026T09:50–10:28Z and read from the `backtest-report` artifact the Boss forwarded.
 It